Intravenous (IV) Sedation

 Intravenous (IV) Sedation:

 For some people a mild form of sedation, to take the edge off, is great.
 But for those patients looking to be completely asleep for their dental appointment, I.V. sedation is the way to go.
-Dr Jim Ellis is a dentist in Ogden that can help through the sedation process of your appointment and can answer any questions or concerns you may have.
+Dr. Jim Ellis who does I.V. sedation in Ogden, UT. that can help through the sedation process of your appointment and can answer any questions or concerns you may have.